alpiepho/scoreboard_tn2/README.md

 ![QR Code](./qr-code.png)

 ## Todo and Future Changes
-- refactor persisitance to save string instead of pieces and isolate to engine
-- other refactors

-- add screen to show recording results

 - add setting for youtube link
 - add screen to show youtube links
 - launch youtube link